-In addition, as an important factor affecting sustainable behavior, the researchers also conducted a survey of selfefficacy among students (since answering these questions required certain knowledge and understanding, only secondary-school students were asked to answer these questions).
+In addition, as an important factor affecting sustainable behavior, we also conducted a survey of self-efficacy among students (since answering these questions required certain knowledge and understanding, only secondary-school students were asked to answer these questions).
 The 2016 International Civic and Citizenship Education Study (ICCS) divided the behavior of civic literacy into three parts: dispositions, behavioral intentions, and civic participation.
-Behavioral intentions included individuals' interest and self-efficacy(Guan et al., 2019).
-According to ICCS, self-efficacy could affect individual's decision making and effort level when completing tasks.
-Self-efficacy was also an important part of PISA's global competence assessment (Gifford, 2011).
-PISA 2018 asked students to what extent they think they can complete tasks related to global issues, and the options include: they cannot do it, they have difficulty in doing it, they can do it with a little effort, and they can do it easily.
-The researchers adapted these questions from PISA 2018 into the questionnaire, and added an item about COVID-19 to evaluate students' self-efficacy.
-Figure 1 shows the framework of a survey and questionnaire.
+Behavioral intentions included individuals' interest and self-efficacy (Schulz et al., 2016).
+According to ICCS, self-efficacy could affect an individual's decision-making and effort level when completing tasks.
+Self-efficacy was also an important part of PISA's global competence assessment (OECD, 2019).
+PISA 2018 asked students to what extent they think they can complete tasks related to global issues, with options including: they cannot do it, they have difficulty in doing it, they can do it with a little effort, and they can do it easily.
+We adapted these questions from PISA 2018 into the questionnaire and added an item about COVID-19 to evaluate students' self-efficacy.
+Figure 1 shows the framework of our survey and questionnaire.